evrone/go-clean-template/README.md

   In MVC terms, entities are models.

 - **Use Cases** is business logic located in `internal/usecase`.
-  Calling business logic with the word _service_ is not very idiomatic from the point of view of Clean Architecture, but using one word _service_ is more convenient for a package name than two: _use case_.

 The layer with which business logic directly interacts is usually called the _infrastructure_ layer.
-These can be repositories `internal/service/repo`, external webapi `internal/service/webapi`, any pkg, and other microservices.
+These can be repositories `internal/usecase/repo`, external webapi `internal/usecase/webapi`, any pkg, and other microservices.
-In the template, the _infrastructure packages are located inside `internal/service`.
+In the template, the _infrastructure_ packages are located inside `internal/usecase`.

 You can choose how to call the entry points as you wish.
 The options are:
 - delivery (in our case)